 Gestalt therapy is a holistic therapy approach that aims to increase client awareness and help work through unresolved issues.
 It has had success in treating anxiety and depression but it is not very well-researched, despite its longevity.
 If you would like more information about Gestalt therapy and other forms of treatment, you will find TheraPlatform a valuable resource.

 TheraPlatform is an all-in-one teletherapy, practice management, and electronic documentation software for clinicians.
 It also has a library of worksheets and articles to help therapists with their individual practices.
 Couldn’t you use a reliable and secure practice management platform?
+TheraPlatform, an all-in-one EHR, practice management and teletherapy tool was built for therapists to help them save time on admin tasks.
 Try a 30-day free trial of Theraplatform today.